joe-shenouda/awesome-cyber-skills/README.md

 # awesome-cyber-skills
-**A curated list of hacking environments where you can train your cyber skills legally and safely**
+**A curated list of hacking environments where you can train your cyber skills free, legally and safely**

 ![](https://i.imgur.com/GwhKPt6.jpg)